Chaklader/Digital-Bank/README.md

 not authorized to perform: secretsmanager:GetSecretValue on resource: digital_bank
 ```

-Add the permission for the AWS secret manager for the GitHUb-CI user using the `deployment` group
+After we add the permission for the AWS Secret Manager for the GitHUb-CI user using the `deployment` group, we can read the
+secrets as below:

 ```shell